PODCASTS

 Pete

 One other consideration I just thought of as Karan was talking was also about the type of login.
-So you have a login into the Studio dashboard – you have the ability to have a two factor authentication for that login.
+So you have a login into the Site Search dashboard – you have the ability to have a two factor authentication for that login.
 Generally speaking, our older versions of the – at least for the Sitecore connector, I don’t know about Drupal, specifically – but I know for the Sitecore one, the older versions didn’t support the two factor authentication in order to get access to the app for configuration purposes.
 I believe version 2.0, which I don’t know when this is gonna get released, but – or sorry, I don’t know when this podcast is gonna get released.
 But that’s for version 2.0.
 We do have plans to have the multifactor authentication available within the configuration for the Sitecore connector.
 So if you run into issues where maybe you can’t get access to the connector, maybe try disabling two factor authentication, if you have that enabled, in order to move forward with that process.
 But otherwise, that’s the only other thing I can think of.

 Jae